• Free shipping on all orders

 • Gather the Ingredients

 All four of the ingredients in this electrolyte solution are everyday household staples.
 However, there are a few things to consider.
 The honey should be a pure variety.
-While most honey is packaged pure, some types will have added syrups or sugars.
-While you should try to avoid this, they will be okay in a pinch.
+While most honey is packaged pure, some types have added syrups or sugars.
 The salt should be regular table salt.
 Larger salt pieces or rocks will be more difficult to dissolve into the solution properly.

-You can use any water for this solution as harmful bacteria will be eradicated with boiling.
-However, if you have mineral water available, this may be more beneficial than regular tap or bottled water.
-Mineral water has naturally higher levels of electrolytes due to its source, so that it can boost the hydration properties of your solution.
+You can use any water for this solution since harmful bacteria will be eradicated with boiling.
+However, if you have mineral water available, it may be more beneficial than regular tap or bottled water.
+Mineral water has naturally higher levels of electrolytes due to its source, and it can boost the hydration properties of your solution.

 • Boil the Water